revbayes/revbayes.github.io/tutorials/sse/hisse_hypothesis_testing.md

 hisse_run_1<- read.table("output/hisse_8_transitions_run_1.log", header=TRUE)
 hisse_run_1<- hisse_run_1[-seq(1,200,1),]
 ```
 Subsequently, we create a data frame containing the estimated transition rates and visualize them using `ggplot2`.
-As shown in Figure 5, the rate $q_{1A,0A}$ is higher than the others, suggesting asymmetry between the observed states within hidden state A. This distinction is important, as it indicates that transitions between coastal and montane ecosystems do not necessarily occur at the same evolutionary rate.
+As shown in {% ref fig_transitions %}, the rate $q_{1A,0A}$ is higher than the others, suggesting asymmetry between the observed states within hidden state A. This distinction is important, as it indicates that transitions between coastal and montane ecosystems do not necessarily occur at the same evolutionary rate.
 ```{R}
 #Transition rates